DuPage County Lawyers Assisting Clients with DACA Proceedings

 DACA allows qualified applicants to receive a two-year deferral from deportation/removal proceedings.
 Qualified applicants may also apply for work permits and driver’s licenses so they can gain legal employment and driving privileges.
 At the end of the two-year deferral period, your DACA status can be renewed as long as you continue to meet the requirements.

 Deferred Action for Childhood Arrivals is a program that has helped countless undocumented immigrants come out of the shadows and obtain temporary legal immigration status.
 However, it is important to understand that DACA is an executive action initiated by the President, rather than a law passed by Congress.
 This means it could be altered, expanded or even done away with by future executive actions.

-At Mevorah Law Offices LLC, we help our clients successfully navigate the complexities of immigration law.
+At Mevorah & Giglio Law Offices, we help our clients successfully navigate the complexities of immigration law.
 In addition, remain continually up-to-date on changes to DACA and all other executive and legislative actions that impact our immigrant population.
 If you believe you or a family member may qualify for DACA, contact our office today at 630-932-9100630-932-9100 for a free consultation with one of our skilled Illinois immigration attorneys.